SoftMatterLab24/lammps/doc/src/fix_bond_dynamic.rst

 <restart>`.
 None of the :doc:`fix_modify <fix_modify>` options are
 relevant to this fix.

-This fix computes two statistics which it stores in a global vector of length 2, which can be accessed by various :doc:`output commands
-<Howto_output>`.
-The vector values calculated by this fix are
-"intensive".

-The two quantities in the global vector are

-  (1) number of bonds created on the most recent creation time step (2) cumulative number of bonds created

-No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.
-This fix is not invoked during :doc:`energy minimization <minimize>`.

 Restrictions
 """"""""""""

-This fix is part of the MC package.
+This fix is part of the TNT package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.